 Get on Social Media: After setting up your website, the next step to promote your VA business is to get on the social media.
 Get your brand all set up on the important social media platforms that have a good number of your target clients.

 Create & Share Content: Create content and share on both your website and social media handle from time to time.
-This content should include your work, case studied and other valuable content that will benefit your target audience.
+This content should include your work, case studies and other valuable content that will benefit your target audience.

 Work on doing this consistently, so people can get to know you.